schmettow/New_Stats/docs/Classic_linear_models.md

 The model contains two parameters, one Intercept and one slope.
 Wait a second?
 How can you have a slope and a "crossing point zero", when there is no line, but just two groups?
-This will be explained further in [dummy_variables] and [treatment_contrasts].
+This will be explained further in \@ref(dummy) and \@ref(treatment-contrasts).
 Fact is, in the model at hand, the Intercept is the *mean of a reference group*.
 Per default, stan_glm chooses the alphabetically first group label as the reference group, in this case design A. We can therefore say that design A has an average performance of $203.36 [194.57, 212.19]_{CI95}$.

 The second parameter is the effect of "moving to design B".
 It is given as the *difference to the reference group*.
 With design B it took users $14.98 [27.58, 2.61]_{CI95}$ seconds less to complete the task.
 However, this effect appears rather small and there is huge uncertainty about it.
 It barely justifies the effort to replace design A with B. If the BrowsingAB data set has some exciting stories to tell, the design difference is not it.